Find Nursing Colleges

 Tucson, AZ

-University of Arizona not only placed well in our value ranking, but it is also #4 on our Best Nursing Master’s Degree Schools in Arizona list.
+University of Arizona also made our Best Nursing Master’s Degree Schools in Arizona list, coming in at #4.

 Midwestern University - Glendale ranked #7 on this year’s Best Value Nursing Master’s Degree Schools in Arizona list.
 Midwestern University - Glendale is a small private not-for-profit school located in the suburb of Glendale.